xzjt/EVE-NG-RVO/README.md

 ```

 4. If no failed reported.
 Congratulations!
-Enjoy your lab!
+Enjoy your lab!e

-    If any shit happen, you could follow this procedure blow to rollback your code.
+    If any shit happen, you could follow this procedure below to rollback your code.

     - Change your directory to the git folder with command `cd <Where the folder is>`, typically the folder name is `EVE-NG-RVO`.
     - Use the command `git log | head` to check the recent commit. find out the commit version which you want to revert.